Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Words for memory

-Upon their return from the study trip to Auschwitz, the students of Tale L at the J-H. Lambert high school in Mulhouse worked notably on the theme of the memory of the Shoah.
-They made a booklet of nearly 70 pages.
-Recounting their visits to the Shoah Memorial in Paris and the site of Auschwitz, they also evoke their meetings with Yvette Levy and Ginette Kolinka, former deportees from Auschwitz-Birkenau.
-Testimonies and poems related to the deportation of the Jews are also included.
+On their return from the study trip to Auschwitz, the students of Tale L at J-H. Lambert high school in Mulhouse worked notably on the theme of the memory of the Shoah.
+They produced a booklet of nearly 70 pages.
+Recounting their visits to the Shoah Memorial in Paris and to the site of Auschwitz, they also mention their meetings with Yvette Levy and Ginette Kolinka, former deportees from Auschwitz-Birkenau.
+Testimonies and poems related to the deportation of Jews are also included.

 View the booklet in PDF